clairehanna/NOIM-Prototype/account/index.md

 <h2> Your details: </h2>

-You and the person you are marrying can use these details to access this form at any time, any where.
+You and the person you are marrying can use these details to save and come back to this form at any time.

 <div class="nsw-forms">
         <div class="nsw-form-group">